 There is a specific calling and command from Jesus to love people the way He loved.
 That calling asks us to go beyond our own feelings of hostility and broken ideas of love for others and ourselves.
 Jesus plainly asks followers to love like He loved.
 For a true Christ follower loving beyond love is intended to be a daily function of life - not just warm feeling, a timely gesture, or good deed (although they are always welcomed).
 It is actively shared love that Jesus wants from us!
 For love to go beyond love it must be active.
 Active love shares what has been shared with us; love that is open, intentional and filled with genuine hospitality to all."
+Christians

-Christians (especially American) will often mistake this for some method or form of personal evangelism - but it is not the same thing.
+(especially American) will often mistake this for some method or form of personal evangelism or helping the poor and needy.
+But it is not the same thing.
 Evangelism is delivering 'the message" of Christ's love to those who need it when they need it most.
-Certainly we agree that God has a clear expectation of all Christians (not just some) to deliver the message of Christ's love (Matthew 28) through various methods and opportunities of evangelism.
-But God's plans for loving the world do not stop there - it is just another place for them to begin.
-God's love is intended to be even more personal, more intimate, and certainly more difficult than just faithfully delivering a message (even the greatest message) once a week.
+Certainly we agree that God has a clear expectation of all Christians (not just some) to deliver the message of Christ's love (Matthew 28) through various methods and opportunities of evangelism and benevolence.
+But God's plans for loving the world do not stop there, and though worthwhile and meaningful they are just another place for them to begin.
+That is love, but not love beyond love.
+God's love is beyond that and intended to be even more personal, more intimate, and certainly more difficult than just faithfully delivering a message and a meal (even the greatest message) once a week.

-No, love beyond love in a "Jesus context" most of the time is not easy.
-And to know that is to discover quickly that one does not always feel good about loving and being loved.
+No, love beyond love in a "Jesus context" most of the time much more difficult, and is never easy.
+And to know that, is to discover quickly that one does not always feel good about loving and being loved.
 That is because the way Jesus wants us to love and be loved is intended to continue out beyond us and our huge need to feel good about ourselves.
 In the context of Jesus and His love - love goes beyond feelings about us, and comes about only in Him.
-Which means, "day in-day out" we are going to love people who will reciprocate our love - and love people who will reject both us - and our love.
-What we learn then about love beyond love as Christians is that regardless, we keep moving as Jesus did - slowly forward always toward people.
-The idea is that in reality we are creating open space for living life together in Christ.
-It is His idea that with grace we progressively open ourselves to loving anyone who hears or believes His message.
+Which means, "day in-day out" we are going to love people who will reciprocate with our love - and love people who will reject both us - and our love.
+What we learn then about love beyond love as Christians is that regardless, we keep moving as Jesus did - slowly forward, always toward people.
+The idea is that in reality we are creating an open space in us, and around us for living life together in Christ.
+It is His idea that with grace, we progressively open ourselves to loving anyone who hears or believes His message.
 In this sense love beyond love is about being on the "same page" as Jesus, and loving people from that place.
+That place is very open.
 Without that reality, loving people the way Christians should love is just not possible.